Course code: ACA-401D

 Dr. Gulma has a record of experience in academic writing and publishing.
-He has authored three books, written chapters for books, and has over a dozen peer-reviewed publications and more than fifty article publications.
+He has authored three books, written chapters for books, and has over a dozen peer-reviewed publications and over fifty article publications.
 Dr. Gulma is a reviewer of some peer-review journals.

 While students study independently through the periods, Dr. Gulma’s role is to provide them with outstanding faculty support, including but not limited to helping students to master: